tarwn/lessthandot-hugo/blogs/content/posts/2012-04-05-please-don-t-use-blacklists.md

   - sql injection

 ---
-Every now and then you will hear how some site will use a blacklist to &#8216;protect&#8217; themselves against sql injection.
-Using a blacklist is very foolish because you can&#8217;t ever think of all the different ways that the bad guys will try to bypass your little list.
+Every now and then you will hear how some site will use a blacklist to &#8216;protect' themselves against sql injection.
+Using a blacklist is very foolish because you can't ever think of all the different ways that the bad guys will try to bypass your little list.

-Let&#8217;s say you have DROP and DROP TABLE in your list.
+Let's say you have DROP and DROP TABLE in your list.

 What about these two